-What Exactly Is Custom Forging?
+What Is Custom Forging?

-What Exactly Is Custom Forging?
+What Is Custom Forging?

 What Is Forging?

-Types of Forging
+5 Common Types of Industrial Forging

-According to Mike Frizzell, the Plant Manager at Martin Tool & Forge, a division of Martin Sprocket & Gear, Inc., there are several different types of forging processes that can be used to create machine parts and components:
+According to Mike Frizzell, the Plant Manager at Martin Tool & Forge, a division of Martin Sprocket & Gear, Inc., there are several different types of custom forging processes that can be used to create machine parts and components:

 More: Need a Custom Gear?